sarahciston/codingcare/posts/0critintro.md

 <!-- each of these para could be expanded. in critAI-genAI paper? -->

 #### Trans\*

+* **trans\***: inclusive, fluid, nonbinary, change-focused, self-identifying, embodied & emergent, evolving. the asterisk searches for anything that follows; it opens up space for the layered and undefinable.
+* **trans*formative**: emergent, embedded, justice-oriented, ethical, community practices

 To move from the "transformer" model architecture to trans*formative tech (and from tech to technocraft) means to acknowledge the requisite entanglement of community building and [critical sociotechnical systems].
 It means knowing the material we are transforming — by sharing in it, speaking nearby, walking beside, realizing what of it constitutes us or supports us.